Reviews, Best Prices, Comparisons, Expert Buying Guides

 Conclusion

-The Corsair Vengeance M60 is a high-quality gaming mouse that, when paired with the Corsair Utility Engine (CUE) software, offers a range of customizable features designed to enhance the gaming experience.
-CUE provides users with comprehensive tools for button mapping, DPI adjustments, macro creation, and performance optimization.
-While it excels in customization and ease of use, it has some limitations in lighting options and advanced macro capabilities.
+The Corsair Vengeance M60 is a top-notch gaming mouse that, combined with the Corsair Utility Engine (CUE) software, presents a variety of customizable features aimed to improve the gaming experience.
+The CUE software gives users the complete kit of tools for remapping buttons, DPI tuning, macro making, and enhancing performance.
+It delivers the best in customization and has user-friendliness, but it does not provide the same level of lighting options and advanced macro creation.